fastoch/Zen_zsh_config/README.md

 - zsh-completions
 - zsh-autosuggestions

+## Syntax Highlighting

-We can add the first one using the `~/.zshrc` file:
+We can add the first one adding this line to our `~/.zshrc` file:
 ```bash
 # Add in zsh plugins (the big three)
 zinit light zsh-users/zsh-syntax-highlighting
 ```
+This plugin, as the name suggests, enables nice syntax highlighting for our commands.

+## Z shell completions

+The next plugin to add is zsh-completions,

 @8/17